 Associate Professor of Management

-Nidhi Srinivas is Associate Professor of Nonprofit Management at Milano School of International Affairs, Management, and Urban Policy.
+Nidhi Srinivas is Associate Professor of Nonprofit Management at Milano School of Policy, Management, and Environment.
 His research interests center on global civil society and post-colonial management knowledge.
 Specifically he studies the Management of Non-Governmental Organizations (NGOs), and the Transfer and Transformation of Management knowledge to, and within, organizations in formerly colonized countries.

 Srinivas teaches courses in the areas of Nonprofit Management, International Development, and Organization Theory.
 Classes seek to enhance student ability to critique and integrate theories, as well as emphasize reflective readings and discussion.